 - they must not be used to provide, in whole or in part, any service or functionality which is similar to the Products or competes with SiteMinder’s business;

 - the Customer must not reproduce or copy the SiteMinder Software in whole or in part except for backup and archive purposes; and

 - they must not be used for any purpose other than the purpose for which it is supplied under this Agreement, including (without limitation):

 - to create for the purpose of, or in a manner that transmits, publishes or communicates material which is defamatory, offensive, abusive, indecent, discriminatory, menacing, unwanted, in breach of confidence, illegal or which brings SiteMinder or any of SiteMinder’s agents into disrepute;

-- in any way which damages or interferes with SiteMinder Infrastructure or the supply of the Service to other SiteMinder customers;
+- in any way which damages or interferes with SiteMinder Infrastructure or the supply of the Products to other SiteMinder customers;

 - for any benchmarking or competitive purpose or to develop a similar or competitive product.